Easements terminating at a natural feature

 or

-The usual requirements as to consents and reports apply to deposited plans of easement with riparian boundaries.
+The usual requirements as to consents and reports apply to deposited plans of easement with riparian boundaries and natural feature boundaries.
+See Consents to natural boundaries page.

-Note 2 Section 56 Crown Lands Act 1989 provides for the creation of an easement for public access defined by reference to a natural or physical feature.
-This applies to Crown Folio Creation plans only.
+NOTE: Section 5.51 Crown Land Management Act 2016 provides for the creation of an easement for public access defined by reference to a natural or physical feature.
+This applies to Crown folio creation plans only.